x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 | _concepts/trees_        | _concepts/<concept_id>/paths/trees_                                     | Return information on the Concepts in the spanning tree that originates from a specified Concept |
 | _concepts/shorestpaths_ | _concepts/<origin_concept_id>/paths/shortestpath/<terminus_concept_id>_ | Return the shortest path between two Concepts, using Dykstra's algorithm with default weights    |

-2The format and content of the responses for these endpoints have been updated.
+2. The format and content of the responses for these endpoints have been updated.
 Path-related endpoints return JSON arrays that represent a set of _paths_ in the UBKG.
 A path is an ordered set of objects representing _hops_ away from an originating concept node.
 Each hop in a path represents a relationship between two concept nodes.